fslzrr/fsc/README.md

 ## Sytax Diagram

 Diagrams are in a separate PDF file.
-[Download](./syntax/syntaxDiagram/diagram.pdf)
+Watching this README file from our repository you'll be to navigate the file and downloadit from there.
+[Navitage To File](./syntax/syntaxDiagram/diagram.pdf)